Shane Kippel

 Shane Warren Kippel (born June 4, 1986) is a Canadian actor.
 He is best known for his role as Gavin "Spinner" Mason on Degrassi: The Next Generation.
-In 2010, after nine years on Degrassi, Kippel was written out of the program and did not return for season 10, but returned for an appearance in a season 14 episode.
-He again reprised his role for two episodes of Degrassi: Next Class, along with several of his previous cast mates.

 Career

+Kippel made his television debut playing Gavin "Spinner" Mason on Degrassi: The Next Generation from seasons 1-9 and reprised his role in the television film Degrassi Takes Manhattan.
+Kippel reprised his role in an episode of season 14, and again reprised his role for two episodes of Degrassi: Next Class, along with several of his previous cast mates.

 Kippel played Chad the Jock in the 2003 film Todd and the Book of Pure Evil, which was tagged as "A teenager's guide to heavy metal, cheerleaders, true love, and Satan".
-He also had a recurring role on Life with Derek as the I-Wanna-Rock drummer Ralph in the band "D-Rock".
+He also had a recurring role on Life with Derek as the I-Wanna-Rock drummer Ralph in the band "D-Rock" from 2006 to 2009.

 In 2010, he made an appearance on Pure Pwnage and played Davis in the film Dog Pound.
-Kippel also played Gavin "Spinner" Mason on Degrassi: The Next Generation from seasons 1-9 and reprised his role in the television film Degrassi Takes Manhattan.
-Kippel also recently reprised his role in an episode of season 14, and again reprised his role for two episodes of Degrassi: Next Class, along with several of his previous cast mates.

-In 2018, Kippel was in Drake's music video for "I'm Upset", which took place during a Degrassi reunion, reprising his role as Spinner.
+In 2018, Kippel was in Drake's music video for "I'm Upset", which took place during a Degrassi High School reunion, reprising his role as Spinner.

 Kippel played drums on the rock band Open Your Eyes' debut album Truth or Consequence.
 Kippel currently is a drummer for the alternative/rock group Dear Love.